 CHANCE ENCOUNTER: A 35-minute piece in, and about, transient public space with texts overheard in transient public space.

-“Chance Encounter” is a 35-minute site-specific musical work, co-conceived by world-renowned soprano Susan Narucki and myself, in which a Susan and 12 instruments convene, one or several at a time, in and out of the texture and context of public spaces.
-Susan will sing songs and arias constructed of texts we have collected in transient public spaces, thereby enacting the listener’s private (yet collective) experience of the performance space itself.
-Each performance ‘venue’ will require a re-mapping of the spatial and movement elements of the piece onto the new location.
-The piece will have its world premiere in Seward Park, on East Broadway in lower Manhattan, and will be available for national and international touring thereafter.
-Lower Manhattan has many global-scale associations; “Chance Encounter” will restitute, inhabit and enlighten the neighborhoods that are on a more human scale.
+Chance Encounter is a 35-minute site-specific musical work, co-conceived by world-renowned soprano Susan Narucki and myself, in which a Susan and 12 instruments convene, one or several at a time, in and out of the texture and context of public spaces.
+Susan sings songs and arias constructed of texts we have collected in transient public spaces, thereby enacting the listener’s private (yet collective) experience of the performance space itself.
+Each performance ‘venue’ requires a re-mapping of the spatial and movement elements of the piece onto the new location.
+The piece is available for national and international touring.

 The Research

-About a year ago, Susan and I began our work on "Chance Encounter."
-I began carrying a notebook with me everywhere, jotting down utterances that begged to be proclaimed, sung.
+Susan and I researched Chance Encounter for more than a year.
+I carried a notebook with me everywhere, jotting down utterances that begged to be proclaimed, sung.
 I noticed over time that people often say things in transient spaces that help them locate themselves in space and time (“Last time I ate here by myself;” “Remember – it was snowing horribly?
 And she was holding the dog?”), or provide a summary understanding of ‘the way things are’ (“They used to give you a paper bag with a sandwich and an apple, and that was the beginning of the end;” “It’s tough when you know what’s out there, and all you can do is look”).
-Susan and I have already collected hundreds of such utterances, many of them in lower Manhattan.
+Susan and I have already collected hundreds of such utterances, many of them in Lower Manhattan.
 I have organized them into categories – Aimlessness; The Third Person Who Is Absent; Nostalgia – and am in the process of creating free-form arias or songs that animate the particular mood of each collective topic.

 The Performance